 Passionate about sustainable living, Meredith makes her own soaps and other natural household products in an effort to create a home environment void of toxins and help keep plastic waste out of the oceans.
 Meredith is passionate about traveling and spending time in nature hiking, kayaking, and camping.

 Kelsy Black’s marketing and communications work is driven by a passion for good storytelling.
 Originally from Nashville, TN, she has enjoyed the professional opportunity to tell stories all over the world, traveling from Texas to South Africa, from Israel to Pittsburgh.
-Before working with Sustainable Pittsburgh, Kelsy was a marketing and design consultant for a variety of local nonprofits including Big Brothers Big Sisters of the Laurel Region, Apple Hill Playhouse and Dementia by Day, LLC.
+Before working with Sustainable Pittsburgh, Kelsy was a marketing and design consultant for a variety of local Pittsburgh-area nonprofits.
 Prior to consulting, she worked in television production, helping to write, produce, and complete over 200 television spots and special programs.
+Kelsy obtained her B.A. in Communication Studies and Advertising from Lee University.
 In her personal life, she extends her design experience to sustainable fashion, with a goal of making her wardrobe 100% handmade or reclaimed.

 Rebecca joined Sustainable Pittsburgh in 2014 to develop and lead the Sustainable Pittsburgh Restaurant program.
 Through this performance program, she works with restaurants throughout the Pittsburgh region to gain recognition for their sustainability efforts, improve sustainability performance, and catalyze change within the regional food system.